Chagos Archipelago

-From 1715 to 1810, the Chagos Islands were part of France's Indian Ocean possessions, administered through Isle de France – which was a colony of France (later renamed as Mauritius).
+The islands were first permanently settled by Europeans.
+From 1715 to 1810, the Chagos Islands were part of France's Indian Ocean possessions, administered through Isle de France—which was a colony of France (later renamed Mauritius).
 Under the Treaty of Paris in 1814, France ceded and the Chagos Islands to the United Kingdom.

-In 1965, the United Kingdom split its administration of the Chagos Archipelago away from Mauritius and into the British Indian Ocean Territory (BIOT).
+In 1965, the United Kingdom split its administration of the Chagos Archipelago away from Mauritius and into the British Indian Ocean Territory (BIOT), to allow the United States to build Naval Support Facility Diego Garcia, which operates under a special agreement allowing significant US military presence.
 The islands were formally established as an overseas territory of the United Kingdom on 8 November 1965.

-The British government separated the Chagos Archipelago from Mauritius, creating a new colony, the British Indian Ocean Territory (BIOT).
-To avoid accountability to the United Nations for its continued colonial rule, the UK falsely claimed that the Chagos had no permanent population.

-The Chagos Islands had been home to the Chagossians, a Bourbonnais Creole–speaking people, until the United Kingdom expelled them from the archipelago at the request of the United States between 1967 and 1973 to allow the United States to build Naval Support Facility Diego Garcia, which operates under a special agreement allowing significant US military presence.
+The only permanent inhabitants are employees of the military, including civilian contracted personnel, on Diego Garcia.
+The Chagos Islands are the homeland of the Chagossians, a Bourbonnais Creole–speaking people, though since 1971 no Chagossians have been allowed to live there.
+The United Kingdom expelled the entire Chagossian population from the archipelago at the request of the United States between 1967 and 1973.
 The main forcible removal of Diego Garcia's population took place in July and September 1971.
-Since 1971 only the atoll of Diego Garcia has been inhabited, and only by employees of the military including civilian contracted personnel.
-Since being expelled, Chagossians have been prevented from entering the islands.
+In 2026, a group of Chagossians returned to the archipelago without government permission in an effort to reestablish the settlement on Île du Coin, and began legal action to establish their right to stay permanently.